Mahin556/CKA-Certification-Course-2025/Day 59/README.md

-# Day 59: Mastering kubectl JSONPath in Kubernetes | YAML vs JSON, Filters & Loops | CKA 2025
+# Day 59: Kubernetes JSONPath with kubectl| CKA 2025

 ## Video reference for Day 59 is the following: